Employer of Record (EOR) Overview

 Global Coverage

 Bolto supports Employer of Record employment in 180+ countries worldwide.
+This allows companies to:- Hire globally from day one

 - Expand into new regions without legal overhead